beckervitor/ProjetoGitHub/README.md

-This project have been created to learn about Git and GitHub.
+This project has been created to learn about Git and GitHub. testing.